h2oai/h2o-3/h2o-docs/src/product/productionizing.rst

 **Notes**:

-- MOJOs are supported for DRF, GBM, GLM, GLRM, K-Means, Word2vec, and XGBoost models only.
+- MOJOs are supported for Deep Learning, DRF, GBM, GLM, GLRM, K-Means, SVM, Word2vec, and XGBoost models only.
 - POJOs are not supported for XGBoost.

 Developers can refer to the the `POJO and MOJO Model Javadoc <http://docs.h2o.ai/h2o/latest-stable/h2o-genmodel/javadoc/index.html>`__.